ngshaohui/webdev/scratchpad.md

 It also has things like password managers and even the ability to sync user session across different devices.

 Browsers have evolved to accomplish more than just browsing, capable of accomodating fully featured web applications.

+## Assignment

+Create a Next.js project that does a fetch API call to retrieve a resource from gov api

+Have to use a component library or css library to layout the data.